Dad and daughter sit together at a desk.

 Most nonprofit credit counseling agencies offer counseling online, by phone, or in person.

 A nonprofit credit counselor typically reviews your overall financial picture, including income, bills, debt, and other obligations such as child support.
-Taking this information into account, the counselor will help you decide on a plan to deal with your debt.
+Taking this information into account, the counselor can help you decide on a plan to deal with your debt.
 The counselor can also help you create a realistic household budget that includes debt repayment.

-If you enroll in a debt management plan (DMP) with a nonprofit credit counseling agency, it may result in closing your unsecured credit accounts.
-Closing accounts can lower your credit score.
-But the benefit of a DMP is that you’ll still make on-time, acceptable payments to your creditors.
+One benefit of a DMP is that you’ll still make on-time, acceptable payments to your creditors.
 The same can’t be said for debt relief companies that may stop payments to your accounts while negotiating your debt settlement—potentially causing more significant damage to your credit.

 You may need to do some legwork to ensure a nonprofit credit counseling organization is legitimate.
 It’s important to ask questions about credit counseling services to choose a reputable agency.